 In a news conference, Qorei announces that he has agreed to withdraw his resignation.

-November 13, 2004 - Following the death of Yasser Arafat, Qorei is named to replace Arafat on the Palestinian National Security Council.
+November 13, 2004 - Following the death of Arafat, Qorei is named to replace him on the Palestinian National Security Council.

 January 26, 2006 - Qorei resigns as prime minister as his party, Fatah, is defeated by Hamas in the parliamentary elections.

 May 25, 2006 - His book, "From Oslo to Jerusalem: The Palestinian Story of the Secret Negotiations," is published.